 Food Waste in the Household Segment

 Bold chapter heading: NIS 7.9 billion worth of food was wasted by households in 2018.
-Each family discarded food worth NIS 3,200.
+Each family discards food worth NIS 3,200/year on average.

 In Israel, expenditures on home food consumption is a central component of each family’s monthly expenses, and averages approximately NIS 2,000/month per family (not including alcohol, soft drinks, and meals eaten away from home), which is about 17% of the total personal expenditures.

-In 2018, Israeli households wasted approximately 800,000 tons of food, worth approximately NIS 7.9 billion.
-The average family in Israel discards food valued at NIS 3,200 each year, approximately 13% of the average household expenditure for food.
+According to findings of the 2018 Food Waste Report, Israeli households wasted approximately 800,000 tons of food, worth approximately NIS 7.9 billion.
+The average family in Israel discards approximately 13% of the average household expenditure for food.
+This means that the average Israeli family discards food valued at NIS 3,200 each year (equivalent in value to the food an average family consumes in one-and-a-half months).

 In monthly terms, a household’s financial loss from food waste is NIS 265, with fruits and vegetables accounting for NIS 120 of the loss; grains and legumes for NIS 84; and meat, eggs and fish for NIS 21.